Novel triple barrier potential for axial gravitational perturbations of a family of Lorentzian wormholes: Possible black hole mimicker?

 \section{Possible black hole mimicker?}

 One of the main motivations behind the study of our wormhole geometry is to develop the wormhole family as a potential black hole mimicker model.
 After the detection of gravitational waves, interest in studying observable features of black holes have increased tremendously -- in particular, with reference to post-merger ringdown behavior via quasinormal modes.
-Parallely, one notices an increase in studies on black hole mimickers which include a variety of compact objects sans the event horizon.These objects are expected to mimic some features of a traditional black hole and thus question the very existence and detection of the black hole through observations.
-It is therefore of utmost importance to study all possible mimicker models, not only to verify the existence of black holes without doubt, but in this process also investigate any new physics that may arise. \\ Wormholes are one of the contenders which have been studied as a mimicker in many works \cite{konoplya_2016,cardoso_2016,damour_2007,cardoso_2019}.
+Parallely, one notices an increase in studies on black hole mimickers which include a variety of compact objects sans the event horizon.
+These objects are expected to mimic some features of a traditional black hole and thus question the very existence and detection of the black hole through observations.
+It is therefore of utmost importance to study all possible mimicker models, not only to verify the existence of black holes without doubt but in this process also investigate any new physics that may arise.
+Having said that, any spacetime to exist in nature and mimic a black hole signature must pass through all possible stability analysis tests.
+The instability of some wormhole geometries under radial perturbation is well studied in literature \cite{shinkai_2002,gonzalez_2008,gonzalez_2008_1,bronnikov_2012}.
+So apart from the scalar wave propagation \cite{pdr_2020} and axial perturbation already performed that confirm the stability of our wormhole family, other perturbation tests need to be explored in future studies to ensure the viability of the mimicker model.\\ Wormholes are one of the contenders which have been studied as a mimicker in many works \cite{konoplya_2016,cardoso_2016,damour_2007,cardoso_2019}.
 Through our wormhole family metric we can simultaneously study the possibility of all the member wormholes being mimickers.
 We focus on the quasinormal ringing of the wormholes and try to find parameter values for which the ringing of the wormholes will be closest to that of a black hole in a similar vein, as done in \cite{konoplya_2016}.
 For the stability analysis, we had kept the throat radius parameter $b_0$ as unity.
 Now we will tweak it as well as `n'.
 We take the case of a Schwarzschild black hole with $2M=1$ so that for $m=3$ the fundamental QNM frequency is $1.19882 - i 0.185822$.
 We aim to find wormhole geometries in our family that might have similar QNM frequencies.
 Following are some scenarios where we find the closest mimicking behavior of the wormholes where the listed fundamental QNM values have been calculated using the Prony extraction scheme,

 For the above mentioned wormhole geometries with specific throat radius, the dominant damping rate is very similar to that of the black hole but the corresponding oscillation frequency i.e. the real part of the QNM frequency is quite different.
 So the frequency of the QNM ringing can be used to distinguish any black hole mimicker from an actual black hole provided we observe the $m=3$ mode.
 As value of $n$ increases, it becomes easier to distinguish the wormholes from a black hole as the real part of the QNM increases.
 Fig.(\ref{fig:mimic}) shows the time domain signal for the above parameter values of the wormhole geometries in comparison to the behavior of the black hole.
 The damping rate is similar but the ringing structure determined by the real part of QNM frequency is quite different.\\